IBM/prompt-declaration-language/README.md

 The PDL interpreter (`pdl/pdl.py`) takes a PDL program as input and renders it into a document by execution its instructions (calling out to models, code, apis, etc...).

 See below for installation notes, followed by an [overview](#overview) of the language.
-A more detailed description of the language features can be found in this [tutorial](https://pages.ibm.com/IBM/prompt-declaration-language/tutorial).
+A more detailed description of the language features can be found in this [tutorial](https://ibm.github.io/prompt-declaration-language/tutorial).

+## Demo Video

+<iframe src="https://ibm.box.com/s/rvt3zy6ar77ribhcimkbiuj8ynfrec0w" width="800" height="550" frameborder="0" allowfullscreen webkitallowfullscreen msallowfullscreen></iframe>

 ## Interpreter Installation